 A note to our expectant moms: No book can diagnose or decide what is best for you and your baby.
-If you shall have any questions or concerns about your pregnancy, contact your doctor or health care provider.
-Our recommended books are simply supplemental reading for moms who want further reading to enrich their understanding of pregnancy.
+If you have any questions or concerns about your pregnancy, contact your doctor or health care provider.
+Our recommended books are simply supplemental reading for moms who want to further enrich their understanding of pregnancy.

 This guide from the famed world-class Mayo Clinic will answer just about any pregnancy question you may have.
 Its over five-hundred pages will take you though every week of your pregnancy, updates on your baby’s growth, and your month-to-month changes.
 We would consider this guide our pregnancy bible with its thorough, informative pages and long list of contributing medical editors and team of pregnancy experts.
 Pregnant moms should have a copy by their bedside table.

 We still advocate all pregnant moms to have a copy of the latest edition of this classic pregnancy guide.
 The book’s index is an excellent resource to find information on any pregnancy topic, its month-by-month chapters are well organized and its Q&A form is easy to read.
 It’s amazing how its authors have managed to capture all of the main questions that pregnant moms may be pondering.
 It has an excellent section on Managing a Complicated Pregnancy, highlighting the major conditions and complications, and what you can look out for.
 The section on Labor and Delivery is also noteworthy.